SergeyPetrachkov/NutriSmart-Public/privacy-policy.md

 ## 1. Overview

-NutriSmart is designed to work **without user accounts or personal profiles**.
+NutriSmart is designed to work without user accounts or personal profiles.

-We do not collect or store personally identifiable information such as names, email addresses, or contact details.
+We do not directly collect or store personally identifiable information.

 ---